Armintie Price: WNBA career

 The day after her 22nd birthday, Herrington was chosen with the third overall pick by the Chicago Sky, an expansion team of the WNBA.
 Herrington became the first Ole Miss player selected in the first round of the draft's eleven-year history.
 She is also just the second Lady Rebel to be selected in the draft (Saundra Jackson was a third-round pick in 2002).
-On September 8, 2007, Herrington was named 2007 WNBA Rookie of the Year.
+On September 8, 2007, Herrington was named 2007 WNBA Rookie of the Year (as Armintie Price).

 She played for Mallorca in Spain during the 2008–09 WNBA off-season.

-Price was traded to the Atlanta Dream on August 12, 2009, in exchange for Tamera Young.
+Herrington was traded to the Atlanta Dream on August 12, 2009, in exchange for Tamera Young.
 In 2014, she joined the Los Angeles Sparks.
 On February 10, 2015, Herrington signed with the Washington Mystics.

-Personal life

-Price married Reginald Herrington on October 11, 2009.